cider-security-research/top-10-cicd-security-risks/Risks/CICD-SEC-02-Inadequate-Identity-And-Access-Management.md

 ## Impact

-The existence of hundreds (or sometimes thousands) of identities - both human and programmatic - across the CI/CD ecosystem, paired with a lack of strong identity and access management practices and common usage of overly permissive accounts, leads to a state where compromising nearly any user account on any system, could grant powerful capabilities to the environment, and could serve as a segway into the production environment.
+The existence of hundreds (or sometimes thousands) of identities - both human and programmatic - across the CI/CD ecosystem, paired with a lack of strong identity and access management practices and common usage of overly permissive accounts, leads to a state where compromising nearly any user account on any system, could grant powerful capabilities to the environment, and could serve as a segue into the production environment.

 ## Recommendations